llvm/Community.o/content/_index/features/wict.md

 [asset]
   icon = "fas fa-users"
+  url = "../groups"
 +++

 A group for women in compilers and tools.